ZoefWoodward/module-3/stacks_and_queues.md

 ####Programming Questions

 >1.
 Given a string, reverse it using a stack.
 For example, the string "Bloc!" should be converted to "!cloB".
-`A: For this function, I would:
+`A: For this function, I would:`
-1) Create an empty string.
+`1) Create an empty string.`
-2) One by one push all characters of string to stack.
-3) One by one push all characters from stack and put them back to string.`
+`2) One by one push all characters of string to stack.` `3) One by one push all characters from stack and put them back to string.`
 ```
 function reverseString(string){
   var newString = [];